Heritage travel: Dakota and Ojibwe

 Carrying on the culture

-And they're happy to share their culture at such places as Waswagoning, where the Hockingses guide visitors through a typical year in the life of an Ojibwe band.
+For many years, Hockings and her late husband, Nick, shared their culture at Waswagoning, an open-air site in northern Wisconsin that guided visitors through a typical year in the life of an Ojibwe band.

-There's a maple-sugaring site, with a birchbark kettle hanging over a fire.
-There's a summer wigwam and a field for lacrosse, where boys learned battle skills, and doubleball, which taught girls the dexterity needed for harvesting wild rice.
+There was a maple-sugaring site, with a birchbark kettle hanging over a fire.
+There was a summer wigwam and a field for lacrosse, where boys learned battle skills, and doubleball, which taught girls the dexterity needed for harvesting wild rice.

-In the forest, there's an arrow-maker's lodge, filled with the utensils used before white traders introduced metal.
+In the forest, there was an arrow-maker's lodge, filled with the utensils used before white traders introduced metal.

-For many of the visitors, who came from around the world, it's a revelation.
+For many of the visitors, who knew only what they saw in Hollywood movies, it was a revelation.

 In Minnesota, the Four Seasons room at the Mille Lacs Indian Museum also shows sugaring, fishing and ricing camps, and guides tell about Ojibwe innovations, from early wildlife conservation to the first disposable diapers.